SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 data-on-input__debounce.200ms="($phrase.trim() !== $lastPhrase.trim()) && {{ datastar.get('_datastar/search-results-v3.twig', { updateHistory: true }) }} && $searchCounter++, $lastPhrase = $phrase.trim();"

 First, we ensure the phrase and last searched phrase are not the same.
-This prevents a new search from being fired if only a space character is added after a word.
+The trim function prevents a new search from being fired if only a space character is added after a word.
 If our conditional returns true, we’ll execute the search.

-In the search result request, we are leaning on another feature of the Datastar plugin, which lets us send additional data along with our request.
-The updateHistory variable allows us to control if we need to add a URL to our browser history.
+In the search result request, we are leaning on another feature of the Datastar plugin, which lets us pass additional data along with our request.
+The updateHistory variable, which is an arbitrary variable name, allows us to control if we need to add a URL to our browser history.
 We’ll update the search results template shortly to use this data.
 We still have work to do here first.
 We must differentiate between an input event triggered on the text input field and a popstate event triggered on the window when the back button is used.

 We’ll do that by creating a custom event that allows us to pass around extra data.
 Let’s go over the script section of the page.